-Supplementary Information
+Other Supplementary Information

 Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise the College's basic financial statements.
-The accompanying other supplementary financial information and the schedule of expenditures of federal awards as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The accompanying other supplementary financial information is presented for purposes of additional analysis and is not a required part of the basic financial statements.